 We have for many years been publishing every quarter an update on the valuation of the US stock market according to q and CAPE.
 We receive frequent questions as to how these are calculated and what are their current values.

-On the left-hand menu we have not only published the regular quarterly update in word form but also made available to anyone who is interested an excel file which shows the Chart and the accompanying spreadsheets; we also provide an explanation showing how the data are compiled and how the calculations are made.
+We have made available to anyone who is interested an excel file which shows the Chart and the accompanying spreadsheets; we also provide an explanation showing how the data are compiled and how the calculations are made.

 The spreadsheet (“q”) which can be found on Latest q & CAPE Data page, also has a ready reckoner which allows anyone to see how changes in the level of the stock market affect its current value between the updates which we post after the quarterly data are published by the Federal Reserve in their Financial Accounts of the United States (“Z1”), formerly known as the Flow of Funds Accounts.